nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * 1a.
 Download the jar file and copy into an empty folder

     * 1b.
 Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-2. Saving window preferences

-    * 2a.
-Resize the window to an optimum size.
-Move the window to a different location.
-Close the window.

-    * 2b.
-Re-launch the app by double-clicking the jar file.<br>
-      Expected: The most recent window size and location is retained.

 ### **Add a new person**